Equality and Diversity

 We are represented on Somerset’s Joint Strategic Needs Assessment (JSNA) Technical Working Group.
 This enables us to better understand our population and also to know how the populations and their needs are likely to change.

 We have a number of documents which support how we currently meet, and how we intend to continue meeting our duties in respect of equality, diversity and inclusion.

 What is the Gender Pay Gap at Somerset CCG?

 The Gender Pay Gap is the average difference between a man and a woman’s remuneration.
 Gender pay reporting isn’t the same as an equal pay audit.
 Where an equal pay audit compares like roles to one another, gender pay reporting looks at the average earnings of men and women across the organisation in all types of roles.

-All public sector organisations with a headcount of 250 employees or more are required to publish gender pay gap information annually, both on their own website and on the government Gender Pay Gap portal: www.gov.uk/genderpaygap
+All public sector organisations who have over 250 employees are required to publish gender pay gap information yearly, both on their own website and on the Government Gender Pay Gap portal.

 You can find the latest figures on our gender pay gap in the report below.